-Kathleen Marie Doyle is a writer and teacher committed to education, the environment, and democracy.
+Kathleen Marie Doyle is an award-winning writer and teacher committed to education, the environment, and democracy.

 Please consider writing a review for any of these books at https://www.amazon.com/author/kathleendoyle OR send it to me through my contact page.

-If you wish to purchase ten or more copies of any single title, please reach out to me on my “Contact” page, as I can offer discounts that are unavailable anywhere else – including free shipping.
+If you wish to purchase multiple copies of any single title, please reach out to me on my “Contact” page, as I can offer discounts that are unavailable anywhere else – including free shipping.
 Delivery can take a couple of weeks.
+Please refer to the “For Teachers” page for pricing.

 Blue’s River